Shuhhh/Maze-Game/README.md

-# TheLionKingMaze
+# The Lion King Maze
 A client-server maze game.

-# Generate a maze and movement with the mouse
+# Generate a new random maze and try to solve it

 By running the project the game will appear.
 The default maze is 10*10.